Harsimus: Early settlement

 In 1629, the Dutchman Michael Reyniersz Pauw obtained a patent for all the land in what would become Hudson County, naming it Pavonia.
 Unable to fulfill a patroon charter provision that he set up a plantation with fifty permanent settlers, the Dutch West India Company sold a part to his superintendent, who had built a homestead in 1634 and was the first of many Van Vorsts to play important roles in the development of the city.
 A family homestead built in 1647 was demolished in 1967.
 Conflict with Native Americans compromised the settlement 1643, which continued to grow after the 1645 treaty ending Kieft's War.
-Again in 1655, the area was attacked in a conflict called the Peach Tree War.
+Again in 1655, the area was attacked in a conflict called the Peach War.
 In 1660, it came under the jurisdiction of Bergen, New Netherland the main village of which was located at Bergen Square.

 Once the area was ceded to the British after the surrender of Fort Amsterdam, New York claimed ownership to the high waterline along the west bank of the Hudson River and that any pier built there was under its jurisdiction, thus stifling development which would compete with the burgeoning New York City.
 Paulus Hook was the first to urbanize, and The City of Jersey was incorporated in various forms in 1820, 1829, and again in 1838.
 John Coles, a merchant from New York, was among the first to expand into Harsimus.
 The Supreme Court settled the matter of jurisdiction in the 1830s, creating a border mid-river.
 Harsimus grew with shipping along shoreline and residences farther inland.
 The short-lived Van Vorst Township later merged with its neighbor.
 Much of the housing stock from the maritime era is still intact.
 Many of the streets in the gridiron laid at the time have been renamed over the years.
 Moving away from the river they were originally called Hudson, River, Kelso, and Barnum.
 Provost and others to the west have stayed the same.